OmarAymanKhadrawy/NTI_Project/README.md

 ## Data Analysis
-We used Excel for data visualization and statistical analysis.
-The dataset contains movie titles, ratings, and box office information.

 ## Insights
-- Movie ratings tend to peak around specific years.
-- Box office success often correlates with certain genres.

 ## Conclusion
 The analysis provides valuable insights into the trends shaping the film industry.
 Excel proves to be an effective tool for visualizing such data.

-## Usage
-1. Download the dataset.
-2. Open the Excel workbook.
-3. Follow the steps in the instructions tab to replicate the analysis.